Table of Contents

 When trying to comfort someone immediately following a death, it’s best not to bring up how you felt when you lost your loved one.
 This is not the time; Have those conversations another time.
 If you have stories of times you spent with the recently deceased, share them.
 Better, yet, write them down in a card so the memories can be read and reread later.

 Just show up.
 If you don’t know what to say, offer a heartfelt hug.
 Simply being present is comforting in itself.
 If you want to offer words of support you can say, “I wish I knew what to say” or “I know how much you loved her/him”.
 A simple “I’m so sorry” is my personal favorite to show my respects.

-Keep in mind that grieving doesn’t end after the funeral – try to check in periodically, particularly during the holidays.
+Keep in mind that grief doesn’t end after the funeral – try to check in periodically, particularly during the holidays.
 Go out to lunch or bring dinner.
 Watch a move together.
-Six months down the road might be harder for the person grieving than immediately following the death as others have moved on and the house is quiet.
+Six months down the road might be harder for the person grieving than immediately following the death as others moved on and the house is quiet.
 A few hours out of your day every so often is a wonderful gift to someone who lost a loved one.